steltenpower/PowerGists/README.md

 - Tighter feedback loop between people with different focus (tech-savvy or not, researchers and supporters, codecheckers/reviewers and communicators)
 - Backend can run on High Performance Computing (HPC) too.
 - [Jupyter](https://www.youtube.com/watch?v=eJDxcR1V7Qg) is probably the most popular and has many derivatives.
 Others are Rnotebook(Rstudio) and ObservableHQ.
+- For different contexts it is possible to view a conversion to a different format: static Word/PDF, stand-alone interactive HTML, fully-fledged but non-editable.

 Git(hub):
 =========